Lovro Zvonarek

-Lovro Zvonarek (born 8 May 2005) is a Croatian professional footballer who plays as an attacking midfielder for Swiss Super League side Grasshopper, on loan from club Bayern Munich.
+Lovro Zvonarek (born 8 May 2005) is a Croatian professional footballer who plays as an attacking midfielder and winger for Primeira Liga club Estrela da Amadora.

 Club career

 Slaven Belupo

 Zvonarek joined the youth academy of Slaven Belupo in 2016, at the age of 11, coming from Mladost Prelog, his local club.
 He made his professional debut with Slaven in a 2–0 Prva HNL loss to Rijeka on 12 May 2021.
 He scored the only goal in his second appearance, a 1–0 win over Varaždin on 22 May 2021; at 16 years and 14 days old, he became the youngest ever scorer in the Prva HNL taking the record from Alen Halilović.

 Bayern Munich

 On 10 September 2021, Zvonarek signed a long-term contract with German club Bayern Munich for a reported fee of €1,800,000, although he remained with Slaven Belupo until the end of the 2021–22 season, he would join Bayern Munich II afterwards for further development.

 He made his debut for the senior team on a friendly match against Austrian club Red Bull Salzburg on 13 January 2023.
 Zvonarek along with fellow Bayern Munich academy players Johannes Schenk, Tarek Buchmann, Yusuf Kabadayı and Arijon Ibrahimović started the game on the bench, all coming on as substitutes at the second half, ending as a draw 4–4.

 On 1 November 2023, Zvonarek received his first call-up for the Bayern Munich senior team as an unused substitute in the second round DFB-Pokal away 2–1 loss match against 1.
 FC Saarbrücken.

 He made his debut with the Bayern Munich senior team on 27 January 2024, coming off the bench for a Bundesliga 3–2 away win match against FC Augsburg.
 Later that year, on 12 May, he netted his first Bundesliga goal during his inaugural start in a 2–0 victory against VfL Wolfsburg.
 Three days later, he signed his first professional contract with the club until 2027.